 Environmental compliance monitoring and inspections generally are documented in Chapter 6 of the CEMP.
 Heritage monitoring will be undertaken as outlined in Table 9 of chapter 6.1 of the CEMP which nominates that heritage finds, protection and recording be undertaken on a daily basis during high-risk activities.
 Vibration monitoring will take place as outlined in Chapter 5 of the CNVMP and where construction activities may result in impacts to heritage buildings.
 A review of these construction activities will be undertaken by the Planning and Environment Manager to determine the appropriate monitoring in consultation with specialist vibration and heritage consultants.
-The location of monitoring equipment will be documented on environmental control maps (ECMs).
-Independent environmental auditing will be undertaken on an annual basis for heritage finds, protection and recording.
+The location of monitoring equipment will be undertaken on an annual basis for heritage finds, protection and recording.